Here's an oldie, but a goodie. Click here to listen to the podcast with Jon Bergmann.

 It's the little things that keep me excited!
 I just found out today that if I make subpages in OneNote, then I can organize my Table of Contents.
 Let me explain.
 After adding so many different things to my student's notebooks it was becoming a little overwhelming, especially for third graders!
 Things were starting to look a little cluttered.

-So I starting adding dates to the titles to make it easier for them to find stuff.
+So I began adding dates to the titles to make it easier for them to find stuff.

 A little better, but not so much!
 This was actually my first attempt at trying to organize the Table of Contents.
 I even thought about just deleting pages we had already used and starting fresh each marking period.
 I didn't want to do that because there are some entries I wanted them to refer to time and time again.
 I also wanted them to have a record of their work and their growth throughout the year.